-In the year under review, I am pleased to report that the Trust's Net Asset Value total return with debt at fair value was +12.3%, outperforming the total return on the FTSE All-Share Index of +7.9%.
-The share price total return was slightly better at +12.5%.
+I am pleased to report that both the Trust's Net Asset Value total return and the share price total return again outperformed the Trust's Benchmark, the FTSE All-Share Index, by a significant margin.
+The Net Asset Value total return with debt at fair value was +19.9%, the share price total return was +19.1%, and the total return on the FTSE All-Share Index was +9.5%.

-Since Redwheel took over the management of the Trust at the end of October 2020, the Net Asset Value total return to the end of 2023 has been 86.7% compared with 50.0% for the Benchmark, a significant outperformance.
-Although annual metrics are of course important, the Board continues to focus primarily on the Trust's longer-term performance.
+Since Redwheel took over the management of the Trust at the end of October 2020, the Net Asset Value total return to the end of 2024 has been 123.9% compared with 64.2% for the Benchmark, again a significant outperformance.